Pension Planning

 For someone with UK pensions relocating to France, professional planning is most valuable when it:

-• Models the PCLS decision in the French tax context - The cost of the PCLS in French tax (40-50%) is substantial, and deferral is often more efficient
+• Models the PCLS decision in the French tax context, The cost of the PCLS under ordinary treatment (40-50%) is substantial; deferral and CGI Article 163 bis II treatment is often dramatically more efficient

-• Calculates the full cost of pension income including CSG and CRDS - Many expats focus on income tax and miss the social charge component
+• Calculates the full cost of pension income including CSG and CRDS, Many expats focus on income tax and miss the social charge component, which can add 8-9% on top

-• Sequences UK pension access with employment income timing - Drawing pension while earning employment income creates marginal rate compression and higher CSG
+• Sequences UK pension access with employment income timing, Drawing pension while earning employment income creates marginal rate compression and pushes you into higher CSG bands

 The goal is to structure your pension access so that you are complying with both UK and French tax law while minimising the overall tax cost of your retirement income.